chberlin/Memory-Replacement-Policies/README.md

 Tests replacement policies with 100 unique pages, 10,000 page accesses and varying size of a memory-like cache.
 Example holding 5, 10, 15..100 pages.

+Produces csv and graph files to show efficencies

 ### Class Structure
 **PageGenerate:**
 Creates vectors of different makeup to represent disk